Low Debt Quality on UK Stocks (LSE): 6.19% CAGR, +4.96% vs FTSE 100 Over 25 Years

 2001-2002: Telecom and the dot-com crash

--28.7% in 2001, -16.6% in 2002.
-Two consecutive severe years.
+Two consecutive severe years for UK equities.
 The LSE had deep exposure to the telecom bubble.
 Companies like Marconi, BT, and others in the UK telecom and technology space were among the most overextended in Europe.
 The D/E < 0.5 filter helped screen out some of the worst offenders, but the broader market collapse in the UK's large-cap space dragged even conservatively financed companies down.

 2005 and 2009: The strongest periods for the UK screen

-+26.7% in 2005 vs SPY's +8.9%, a +17.9% excess.
-This year captured the mid-2000s UK economic expansion, where companies with improving operating metrics and conservative balance sheets benefited from a strong domestic and European economy.
-The Piotroski filter was selecting companies with rising asset turnover and improving gross margins, exactly the characteristics that drove returns in this environment.
+These years captured periods when the quality filter delivered exceptional results.
+The mid-2000s UK economic expansion saw companies with improving operating metrics and conservative balance sheets benefit from a strong domestic and European economy.
+The Piotroski filter was selecting companies with rising asset turnover and improving gross margins — exactly the characteristics that drove outperformance.

-2009 added +29.4% vs SPY's +13.4%, a +16.0% gap.
-UK quality stocks recovered faster from the financial crisis trough than the S&P 500 composite.
+The post-2008 recovery showed UK quality stocks rebounding strongly from the financial crisis trough.
 Companies that had avoided excessive leverage in the run-up to 2008 were positioned to act when credit markets normalised.

 2016: Brexit and GBP depreciation